-Ted Baer Law is an entertainment law firm that specializes in handling legal and business negotiations and documentation (including rights negotiations, which includes, without limitation, negotiations for film and television libraries, talent negotiations, production financing, distribution and completion bond agreements, and production legal) for entertainment companies producing television and feature film projects - including, without limitation, feature and TV documentaries; and also for television and feature film performers, writers, directors, animators, composers, photographers, and producers, in connection with television feature film (including, without limitation, documentary features/clearance for films), interactive media, the music industry, internet, licensing and merchandising projects, including the business negotiations for gallery showings for photographers, the representation of individual performers and producers creating entrepreneurial ventures, including drafting of business plans.
+Ted Baer Law is an entertainment law firm that specializes in handling legal and business negotiations and documentation (including rights negotiations, which includes, without limitation, negotiations for film and television libraries, talent negotiations, production financing, distribution and completion bond agreements, and production legal) for entertainment companies producing television and feature film projects - including, without limitation, feature and TV documentaries; and also for television and feature film performers, writers, directors, animators, photographers, and producers, in connection with television feature film (including, without limitation, documentary features/clearance for films), interactive media, the internet, licensing and merchandising projects, the representation of individual performers and producers creating entrepreneurial ventures, including drafting of business plans.

 Bachelor of Arts

 Durham, North Carolina